IAIA25 Sessions

 Conference Topic: T1.
 Impact of artificial intelligence on impact assessment

-Join our panel of leaders from the World Bank, ADB, IFC, and more, exploring AI integration into ESIA.
+Join our panel from ADB, AIIB, IADB, IFC, and World Bank, exploring AI integration into ESIA.
 Gain insights on AI-driven workflow efficiency, data management, and collaboration.
 Engage in Q&A and discover how AI is revolutionizing ESIA with MFIs.

 Acceptance Status: approve